How to Install Nginx on Fedora 44

 Open the default Nginx page in a browser

 If you are working on the Fedora host directly, open http://localhost.
-From another machine, browse to the server hostname or the Fedora IP address that resolves to this system.
+From another machine, wait until the firewall section opens web traffic, then browse to the server hostname or Fedora IP address.

 The packaged welcome page proves Nginx is listening.
 After you add a domain-based server block, a bare IP address can still show this default page until you change the default listener as well.